PROJECTS in ZIMBABWE, AFRICA

 CHALLENGES: There are many challenges to be overcome including the need to educate and train members to grow to a high standard, cope with disease and extreme climate variations, interruptions of the water source due to solar pump variability.
 The most significant is Governance to ensure that the members retain control of their own destiny and that this is not ‘captured’ by ambitious committee members or Trustees in an environment where intimidation has been the norm for over 30 years..

-BENEFITS: This commercialisation will greatly improve the incomes of the participating beneficiaries.
+BENEFITS: This commercialisation has greatly improved the incomes of the participating beneficiaries.
 This initiative augurs well for improvement in community wellbeing and income.